jingtingdai/64bits-RPi-Cluster-for-Systems-for-Data-Science/Spark/Spark_Setup.md

     ~~~
     Can check spark in http://rpi0:8080.

-5. can run a simply python script to test spark.
+5. can run a simply python script to test spark in rpi0.
 ~~~bash
 pyspark --master spark://rpi0:7077
 ~~~